 What Makes tl;dv Great?

 tl;dv isn’t just a recorder like Loom – with tl;dv’s suite of features, you can edit your Zoom, MS Teams, or Google Meet call.
 You can create clips and then merge them together into highlight reels.
 If you’ve been conducting user research with a host of different users, you can mash them together into one highlight reel to share during your presentation.
-Even better – you can do this with tl;dv’s intuitive AI!
+It’s simple!

 tl;dv’s AI is super easy to use.
 If you want to scan your entire meeting library to find which meetings mention which topic, you can use the powerful search function to make it happen.
-Not only does tl;dv recognize and identify speakers, it also keeps accurate transcripts of every single call (for FREE!).
-The AI also automatically generates summaries and notes so you can focus on the call.
+Not only that, but you can schedule recurring reports to receive frequent updates from all your team’s meetings in one concise summary, timestamps included!

 - Free AI Integration: tl;dv uses top-tier AI to provide summaries, notes, and automatic speaker detection.